mgisrael393823/v2-novus/README.md

-# The Novus Apartments - Lease-Up Strategy Blueprint
+# The Novus Apartments - Lease-Up Strategy Blueprint (V2)

 ## Project Overview
-This project is a Next.js application that serves as a blueprint for The Novus Apartments lease-up strategy, presenting comprehensive market analysis, competitive positioning, and strategic recommendations tailored for the Downtown Durham/Five Points District multifamily market.
+This project is the second version of a Next.js application that serves as a blueprint for The Novus Apartments lease-up strategy, presenting comprehensive market analysis, competitive positioning, and strategic recommendations tailored for the Downtown Durham/Five Points District multifamily market.
 The website showcases premium content through a strategic gating approach to entice potential consulting clients.

+> **Note**: This is a fork of the original [novus-apartments-website](https://github.com/mgisrael393823/novus-apartments-website) project.
+Changes made to this repository will not affect the original codebase.

 ## Migration Strategy Status
 This project was migrated from the original Sol Phoenix template.
 Below is the current status and remaining tasks for complete migration: